buddly27/champollion/doc/directive.rst

 * force-partial-import:
     Indicate whether the data import statement display should be indicated with partial import if the data element is exported.

+* skip-value:
+    Indicate whether data value should be skipped.

 .. _directive/autofunction: